 I usually describe woodburning as “rustic” in look and feel, and there are actually many benefits to a hand-burned piece!

-1. Quality.
-You know that your hand-burned piece required a heck of a lot of skill to produce.
+1. Quality and Value.
+You know that your hand-burned piece required a heck of a lot of time and skill to produce.

 2. Distinction.
 You know that your hand-burned piece is totally unique and un-reproducible.

 3. Beauty.
 Pyrography often leaves a textured surface that adds tactile appeal to your personal piece.